Cycling across southern Italy - from Puglia to the Amalfi Coast & Sorrento - BRPS

 Expect a rewarding ride every day – and along with the ride you’ll experience the ‘real Italy’, with intimate insights into southern Italian life every day.
 You’ll cycle through areas and villages which, not without reason, have been nominated ‘World Heritage’ by UNESCO: the wonderful towns of Alberobello and Matera, the Cilento National Park and the Amalfi Coast.
 This tour gives you the opportunity to discover both the famous, and sometimes busy & touristy Amalfi Coast and Puglia and the quiet, peaceful Cilento & Basilicata.

-Leaving from Puglia, on the shores of the Adriatic, you first cycle inland towards Matera, passing partly through the magical Trulli region.
+Leaving from Puglia, on the shores of the Adriatic, you first cycle inland towards Matera, passing through the magical Trulli region.
 There are many good reasons to visit Puglia, the heel of the Italian boot.
 Some come for the beauty of its olive groves carpeted with wildflowers, or the odd charm of its Trulli – houses topped by clusters of cone-shaped domes made of grey fieldstone.
 Others come for the region’s Greek and Roman ruins scattered about a rugged, unkempt wilderness, long lost in the rest of the Italian peninsula.
-Then you enter the mysterious land of Basilicata, where you will spend the next night in the capital, Matera, the city of stone.
+Then you enter the mysterious land of Basilicata, where you will spend the night in its capital, Matera, the ‘City of Stones’.
 On the next cycling day in Basilicata, on your way to Castelmezzano, feast your eyes on the vast cultivated fields, natural preserves, lava formations, and tiny ancient towns.

 On your second day in the Cilento you cycle up north, sampling dreamy coastal scenery, wild mountain valleys, deep gorges, and attractive countryside with vineyards and olive groves.
 You pass world-famous cultural sites listed as UNESCO World Heritage, such as Velia and Paestum, and visit some of the nicest medieval villages in the area, both along the coast and slightly inland, where the traditional way of life is still evident.
 All these attractions are connected by quiet roads, ideal for cycling.
 Of course there will also be plenty of time to enjoy the splendid beaches and wonderful food on offer.